karthikab87-jpg/Python_journey_to-_success/README.md

 ### Topics Practiced

-- In this assignment, I practiced variables, strings, string methods, indexing, slicing, concatenation, and tuples.
+- In this assignment(1), I practiced variables, strings, string methods, indexing, slicing, concatenation, and tuples.
   I also learned how to access and manipulate data using Python's built-in operations and methods.

+### Assignment 2

+- This assignment covers basic Python concepts including list accessing, dictionary creation and modification, set operations,and conditional statements using if, elif, and else.